wraithan/resume/docs/other_skills.rst

 Agile
 #####

-I have never worked anywhere the implemented and of the agile methodologies fully.
-But I have done most of the things either together or separately included in SCRUM and XP.
-Here are some of those things:
+I have never worked anywhere that implemented any of the agile methodologies fully.
+But I have worked with several of the techniques found in Scrum and XP, including:

 * Pair programming
 * Continuous integration